-We are an "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012, and as such, have elected to comply with reduced public company reporting requirements and may elect to comply with reduced public company reporting requirements in future filings.
+We are an "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012, and as such, have elected to comply with reduced public company reporting requirements in future filings.

-Investing in our securities involves risks.
+Investing in our common stock involves risks.
 See "Risk Factors" beginning on page 14 of this prospectus for a discussion of the risks that you should consider in connection with an investment in our securities.

-Ver Unit Total Initial public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Proceeds to Bionano Genomics, Inc. (before expenses) \$ \$
+Share Total Initial public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Proceeds to Bionano Genomics, Inc. (before expenses) \$ \$

-(1) See "Underwriting" beginning on page 149 for additional information regarding underwriting compensation.
+(1) See "Underwriting" beginning on page 143 for additional information regarding underwriting compensation.

-We have granted the underwriters an option to buy up to an additional 367,500 units from us at the initial public offering price, less the underwriting discounts and commissions, to cover over-allotments, if any.
+We have granted the underwriters an option to buy up to an additional 502,500 shares of common stock from us at the initial public offering price, less the underwriting discounts and commissions, to cover over-allotments, if any.
 The underwriters may exercise this option at any time during the 30-day period from the date of this prospectus.

-Certain of our existing stockholders, including entities affiliated with them or with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$8.0 million in units in this offering at the initial public offering price per unit.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no units in this offering to any of these persons or entities, or any of these persons or entities may determine to purchase more, less or no units in this offering.
-The underwriters will receive the same underwriting discount on any units purchased by these persons or entities as they will on any other units sold to the public in this offering.
+Certain of our existing stockholders, including entities affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$6.35 million in shares of our common stock in this offering at the initial public offering price per share.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these persons or entities, or any of these persons or entities may determine to purchase more, less or no shares in this offering.
+The underwriters will receive the same underwriting discount on any shares purchased by these persons or entities as they will on any other shares sold to the public in this offering.

-The underwriters expect to deliver the units against payment on or about , 2018.
+The underwriters expect to deliver the shares against payment on or about , 2018.